 Credit card issuers offer plans to reduce interest rates on credit cards through hardship plans, debt management plans, credit counseling plans, or offer balance concessions through debt settlement, which go a long way in helping their customers avoid bankruptcy.
 In this way (credit card payment concessions), Capital One is not all that different from other credit card banks.

-Capital One, in my experience, is often tougher to work with.
+Capital One, in my Experience, is Tough to Work with

 Banks who are paying attention know that working out some type of arrangement with account holders, who will otherwise be forced into filing chapter 7 or 13 bankruptcy, is in their best interest.
 Creditors will generally offer fair concessions as a final option because they will lose the least.
 For more about this see: Banks Choose to lose the least.